Rustons

 Wrightlines 44/48hp Ruston bonnet on left and smaller 33/36hp bonnet with cab on the right.

-Like many of my early loco builds, these two Rustons have taken far longer than they should have done to get finished.
+Like many of my early loco builds, these two Rustons have took far longer than they should have done to get finished.
 I finally got round to painting them in July 2019, about 5 years after construction started.
 They are both very nice runners and being white metal have plenty of weight so they suit my rough track.
 However, both have quite long overhangs which means that the couplings have to have some side movement.

 This slideshow requires JavaScript.